Happy Head vs. Hims

 Dutasteride from Happy Head

-There’s no winner to declare here, as Hims doesn’t offer dutasteride.
-Dutasteride is an effective 5-alpha reductase inhibitor, like finasteride, but some research suggests dutasteride may provide superior results with a slightly less aggressive side effect profile.
+The winner by default in this subcategory is Happy Head, as Hims doesn’t currently offer dutasteride.
+Dutasteride is an effective 5-alpha reductase inhibitor, like finasteride, but some research suggests dutasteride may provide superior results at the doses offered.
 Therefore, men who’ve had issues with the efficacy or safety of finasteride may be interested in trying dutasteride.
 Happy Head’s dutasteride is available orally at 0.5mg on its own, in a Super Capsule alongside minoxidil, or as a topical treatment in one of two formulas.

 Here’s how dutasteride pricing works with Happy Head: